 Using multiple channels allow you to reach your users with the right content at the right time.
 Thus, you can build their intent for completing a purchase by giving them all the relevant information they want.

 As a multi-channel marketing platform works on automation, the chances of cannibalizing your users across the channels reduces.
 Multi-channel marketing relies on the user journey, and send them marketing communications according to their position on the sales funnel.
 Therefore, the chances of sending repeat message, or sending a communication to a converted users reduces.

 Since all of your marketing channels work in tandem, the chances of spending extra on all the marketing channel reduces.
 As your expenditure reduces, your ROI for converting the users improves.
 Since the complete process is automated, you can expect a better reaction to at least one of these messages.
 Subsequently, it would improve your conversion rates and your revenue generation substantially.

-As you can see, emails, retargeting ads, and push notifications to have the power to revamp your marketing efforts to reduce the cart abandonment issue to quite a large extent.
-However, if you use all three of them together in sync, you can generate even more engagement than using them individually.
+Emails, retargeting ads, and push notifications to have the power to revamp your marketing efforts to reduce the cart abandonment issue to quite a large extent.
+Hence, if you use all three of them together in sync, you can generate even more engagement than using them individually.

 Multi-channel marketing is the method that allows you to seamlessly integrate your emails, retargeting ads, and push notification.
 It ensures that you get your users to complete the purchase process and increase your revenue.

 For more details into multi-channel marketing, get in touch with us at firstname.lastname@example.org.